Lithill/Brain-Worms/README.md

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
-* Providing information for screen readers where there are icons used and no text, such as footer icons.
+* Supplying information for screen readers where there are icons used and no text, such as footer icons.
 * Guaranteeing adequate colour contrast throughout the site.

 ## Technologies Used